 Sponsored by the Digital Scholarship Commons and Center for Innovations in Teaching and Learning

-The Digital Instruction Project is a year long opportunity for faculty and instructors to develop and implement new, impactful assignments.
-Work with us and a cohort of your peers to brainstorm and then refine a new digital assignment.
+The Digital Instruction Project is a year-long opportunity for faculty and instructors to develop and implement new, impactful assignments. the 2018-2019 cohort will focus on working with the History department to brainstorm and refine a new digital assignment.